Covid's toll in the U.S. reaches a once unfathomable number: 1 million deaths

 More than half of U.S. Covid deaths have occurred since President Joe Biden was inaugurated in January 2021.

-Most of those deaths — more than 80 percent between April and December 2021, for instance — were unvaccinated Americans, according to the CDC.
+Most of those deaths — more than 80 percent from April to December 2021, for instance — were unvaccinated Americans, according to the CDC.
 As of February, the risk of death from Covid was 20 times higher for unvaccinated people than for those who were vaccinated and boosted, the CDC data showed.

 "We know vaccines work.
 We know masks work.
 We know social distancing works, and we know crowd control, limiting crowded spaces, works.
 This is like a no-brainer, but we cannot seem to do it," Murphy said.